whalebone/wb-docs/en/local_resolver.rst

   This option can customize the default language of the Blocking Pages.
 In case some browser does not declare its preferred language, the "Default" language acts as a fallback mechanism.

-**3) Delete the local**
+**3) Delete the locale**

-  In case the local is no longer needed, it can be deleted.
+  In case the locale is no longer needed, it can be deleted.

 Each of the Versions of the Blocking Page (Security, Blacklist, Regulatory, Content) can be customized in more detail by modifying the HTML code.
 Upon clicking on each version an editor is presented that allows for any required changes.

-The editor is also exposing a "Verification" interface which parses the final HTML code and checks for the enabled functionalities.
+The editor also exposes a "Verification" interface which parses the final HTML code and checks for the enabled functionalities.
 The check is based on the ``id`` of the specific elements.
-More information and requirements for each functionality can be found by selecting the respective labels.
+More information and requirements for each functionality can be found by clicking the respective labels.

 .. note:: Each Version of the Blocking Page has unique characteristics that can be selected.
-For example, the Security Blocking Page can include a "Bypass" button which is not available in the respective Regulatory and Blackilist versions.
+For example, the Security Blocking Page can include a "Bypass" button which is not available in the respective Regulatory and Blacklist versions.

 After editing and saving the changes to the Blocking Pages it is important that they are applied to the individual resolvers.
 More information can be found at the :ref:`Configure Blocking Pages Section<Configure Blocking Pages>`